 Blue Themed decor

 Blue is a remarkable color for a home decor theme.
 It has a natural calming effect and can help reduce the stress that you are bound to accumulate after spending a long day in the office.
 If going for a seaside theme or using ocean blue, try mixing in some soft greens or whites.
 Please keep in mind how important lighting is in this situation to avoid creating a more stormy look. (unless, of course, that is your intention).

 Add some softer toned wood, especially Beachwood if you’re using a seaside theme.
 Bring in some decorative accessories such as seashells, ocean stones, and even some sea-themed paintings.

 Victorian Themed Decor

 Popular especially among writers or romantics who like to work in the atmosphere of the old day England.
 Admittedly, this might be pricey to pull off, but if you’re willing to, I’m sure you’ll see it’s worth it.
-Try to avoid more modern appliances like stainless steel or monochrome art.
+Try to avoid more modern appliances like stainless-steel or monochrome art.
 Envision deep brown mahogany, soft colored light spilling through the curtains and a soft armchair in the corner to brainstorm or relax.

 Try an old Victorian-styled rug, some period-appropriate artwork and maybe even a tea set (the image of a typical English man isn’t complete without it).
 Be adventurous and try some animal prints like tiger or zebra, which were considered extremely exotic then.

 Find the one that best suits your personality and your home.

 Considering taking advantage of these cool ideas for interior designs?
-At Wiltrack Construction and Development Group LLC, we have years of experience working closely with our clients to ensure that the home they end up with is exactly what they’re looking for.
+At Wiltrack Construction and Development Group LLC, we have years of experience working closely with our clients to ensure that the home they end up with is precisely what they’re looking for.
 From the first meeting until we hand over the keys, you can rest easy knowing that your dream custom home project is in safe hands.
 Get in touch with us today on 888-380-3065 to find out more.